sven-m/ns-white-crane-white-belt-tictactoe/BACKLOG.md

 4. Player X can win with a diagonal line
   - A diagonal line of 3 Xs is a win for player X

+5. A game can end with a draw
+  - A board filled with Xs and Os and no lines is a draw